project-chip/connectedhomeip/examples/lighting-app/nxp/k32w/k32w0/README.md

 -   the OTA Requestor functionality is embedded inside the Lighting Application.
     It will be used for requesting OTA blocks from the OTA Provider;
--   the controller (a linux application called chip-tool) will be used for commmissionning both the device and the OTA Provider App.
+-   the controller (a linux application called chip-tool) will be used for commissionning both the device and the OTA Provider App.
 The device will be commissioned using the standard Matter flow (BLE + IEEE 802.15.4) while the OTA Provider Application will be commissioned using the _onnetwork_ option of chip-tool;